 It all began the summer before her sophomore year at The Hun School.
 Dami Odedele ’08 spent time with a family friend who happened to be a pharmacist.
 “I was definitely interested in the sciences and knew I wanted to get involved in healthcare, but I didn’t want to be a physician.
 Then, after speaking with our friend, I knew pharmacy was where I wanted to be,” she explains.

 She returned to School that fall and petitioned then-Department Head Dr. Kay Kiefer to take Honors Chemistry.
 “I came back as a junior determined and convinced this was what I wanted to do with my life.”
-She triumphed, earned a Doctor of Pharmacy degree, and has been a practicing pharmacist for the last three years.
+She triumphed, and has been a practicing pharmacist for the last three years.
 She currently works with Qualitas Pharmacy Services, a division of RWJ Barbabas Health, in the home infusion department providing IV medications such as chemotherapy, parenteral nutrition, and antibiotics to patients.

 Unlike others who transitioned to working from home during COVID-19, Ms. Odedele’s work requires the use of a lab.
 “We can’t work from home.
 Our nurses are still making their field visits and together we’re trying to provide as much support for our patients as we can, in order to keep them from going back to the hospital.”